lamps-wg/RFC5019bis/draft-ietf-lamps-rfc5019bis.md

 Further information regarding caching issues can be obtained from {{?RFC3143}}.

+To provide support to OCSP clients which do not yet support the use of SHA-256 for CertID hash calculation, the OCSP responder MAY include two SingleResponses in the OCSP basic response.
+The CertID of one of the SingleResponses uses SHA-1 for the hash calculation, and the CertID in the other SingleResponse uses SHA-256.
+Once clients have migrated to the profile as defined in this specification, OCSP responders SHALL NOT distribute OCSP responses that contain CertIDs that use SHA-1.

 # Security Considerations {#sec-cons}

 The following considerations apply in addition to the security